On to a Lifetime Filled With Fond Memories of My Father

 It’s a cloudy day and the breeze is cool.
 There are only a handful of people attending the Friday prayers.

 We speak with the Imaam before the Friday prayers.
 He is a kind gentleman with a smile on his face.
 He checks the death certificate to ascertain the religion of Abbu.
-He tells us that we do not have to pay anything for the grave, but only for the labor of the men who dig the ground, which is five thousand pesos.
+He tells us that we do not have to pay anything for the grave, but only for the labour of the men who dig the ground, which is five thousand pesos.

 I look around me and take in the view.
 This place is so quiet and peaceful.
 I’m sure Abbu would have had loved this town.
 He has always appreciated nature.